Episode

 .

-and turns from Abigail, rolling his eyes a little at her.
-She checks
+(Chris nods and turns from Abigail, rolling his eyes a little at her.
+She checks to

-that no trace of her writing remains, then follows him to the fire for
+make sure that no trace of her writing remains, then follows him to the fire for the water jugs)

 .